123sites/Mood-Booster/README.md

 ## Technology

-We used [API Link](https://rapidapi.com/humorapi/api/humor-jokes-and-memes) to get the jokes and [API Link](https://programming-memes-images.p.rapidapi.com/v1/memes) to get the memes.
+We used Google Fonts to improve the look of the text.
+In addition, we have a responsive and laptop GIF to show how the app performs.
+The API's used were [API Link](https://rapidapi.com/humorapi/api/humor-jokes-and-memes) to get the jokes and [API Link](https://programming-memes-images.p.rapidapi.com/v1/memes) to get the memes.
 We used local storage to store the information in-regards to what the client liked or disliked.
 If they liked it, they can click "Favorites" to see all of them aganin.
-This makes this app an MVP, because can provide information in-regards to what clients like.
+This makes our app an MVP, because it can provide information in-regards to what the client likes.